Links on Android Authority may earn us a commission. Learn more.

 Qualcomm’s best chips: Snapdragon 8 Gen 1, Snapdragon 778G, and others

 Qualcomm’s mobile SoC portfolio can be split into three distinct categories based on performance and price.
 The Snapdragon 8 series sits at the top of the stack.
-The latest Snapdragon 8 Gen 1 and Snapdragon 8 Plus Gen 1 power high-end and flagship smartphones in 2022.
-Some examples include Samsung’s Galaxy S22 series, the OnePlus 10T, and the Oppo Find X4 Pro.
+The latest Snapdragon 8 Gen 2 powers high-end and flagship smartphones in 2023.
+Some examples include the OnePlus 11 and Samsung Galaxy S23 Ultra.

-Some Android smartphone makers also opt for previous-gen flagship Snapdragon SoCs to compete in the sub-flagship price range.
-The Snapdragon 870, for example, has become a popular choice for manufacturers like Xiaomi, Realme, and Motorola.
+You’ll find that Android smartphone makers often opt for previous-gen flagship Snapdragon SoCs to compete in the sub-flagship price range.
+The Snapdragon 870, for example, has become a popular choice for manufacturers like Xiaomi, realme, and Motorola.
+Likewise, the OnePlus 11R features a last-gen Snapdragon 8 Plus Gen 1 to compete in a lower price class.

 In the mid-range market, meanwhile, Qualcomm’s latest offering is the Snapdragon 7 Gen 1, followed by the Snapdragon 778G.
 This series powers smartphones like the Nothing Phone 1, Xiaomi 12 Lite, Samsung Galaxy A73 5G, and Motorola Edge 30.
 Qualcomm also offers entry-level and budget chips.
 The Snapdragon 6 Gen 1 and Snapdragon 4 Gen 1 have started to trickle into sub-$500 smartphones and will become more common in 2023 and beyond.